milanvarady/Menu-System/docs/source/menu/usage.rst

 Creating the menu array
 #######################

-First you should create the menu array.
-Which defines how your menu structured, what buttons are on which page and what do they do.
+First, you should create the menu array.
+Which defines how your menu is structured, what buttons are on which page and what do they do.

 Go to the menu's **Menu array** region, here will be an empty array.
 This is where your buttons go.